wtsia/CS-notes/Scalability.md

 Qualities to look for in a hosting website: SFTP, caution of 'unlimited' offers

+VPS: Virtual Private Server (Like AWS), A virtual private server is a virtual machine sold as a service by an Internet hosting service

 Shared Web-Host:
 VPS: Virtual Private Servers
 -Takes